Strategic Information Management (MSc)

 • Interactive teaching formats and practical projects with a high proportion of teamwork

-• Close integration of current scientific findings and practical problems of medium-sized companies, international corporations, and consulting firms
+• Close integration of current scientific findings and practical problems of medium-sized companies, international corporations and consulting firms

 Structure of the degree programme